12 June 2010

 James Corden (Craig), Daisy Haggard (Sophie), Owen Donovan (Steven), Babatunde Aleshe (Sean), Jem Wall (Michael), Karen Seacombe (Sandra), Kamara Bacchus (Clubber)

 A mysterious force locks the TARDIS – with Amy inside it – trapped in a materialisation loop, and it’s up to The Doctor to work out what that force is, or Amy could be lost forever.
 As he investigates, he learns of a house on Aickman road, with a staircase which people walk up but never down.
 To solve this mystery, The Doctor must pass himself off as a normal human being and share a flat with Craig Owens.

-When The Doctor hands Craig the bag of money, he tells him “Don’t spend it all on sweets.” the Ninth Doctor said the same thing to Adam Mitchell when he gave him the cr stick in The Long Game.
+When The Doctor hands Craig the bag of money, he tells him “Don’t spend it all on sweets.”
+The Ninth Doctor said the same thing to Adam Mitchell when he gave him the credit stick in The Long Game.